Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

     pit# mount -v -L PITDATA /mnt/pitdata
     ```

-The following step will set up customized CA certificates for deployment using Shasta-CFG.
+The following steps will set up customized CA certificates for deployment using Shasta-CFG.
 Please follow
 - [Prepare Site Init](prepare-site-init.md) to create and prepare the `site-init` directory for your system.
 - [Deploy Management Nodes](deploy_management_nodes.md) or continue to use the system for bare-metal checkout.

 The end of Deploy Management Nodes will continue provide further directions for continuing.